 The owner retained ERA architects to prepare a Heritage Impact Assessment for the subject property and development proposal.
 The purpose of the Heritage Impact Assessment is to evaluate the significance of the existing structure and assess the impact of the new proposed development of the site.
 The existing structure was evaluated against Ontario Regulation 9/06 of the Ontario Heritage Act and was determined that the property does not contain significant cultural heritage value to merit individual designation as it did not meet any of the criteria under historical, contextual or design value.
 The property has been altered significantly and was determined to not contribute positively to the streetscape.
 Further, the Heritage Impact Assessment evaluated the proposed new build against the guidelines of the Heritage Conservation District Plan as part of a conformity analysis.
-The assessment determined that the proposal are consistent within the neighbouring context.
+The assessment determined that the proposed building has been sensitively designed and that the design, materiality, and proportions of the proposal are consistent within the neighbouring context.

-May 13, 2025 3 of 8 May 13, 2025 3 of 8
+May 13, 2025 3 of 8